 The only other special case is if you are accused of murder.
 If medical evidence shows you were experiencing an 'abnormality of mind', which meant your responsibility for the crime was diminished, then a finding of manslaughter will be substituted (section 2 of the Homicide Act 1957).

 If I am found guilty of an offence, will I be sentenced to imprisonment?

 The Courts have a range of options to choose from in giving a sentence.
 For minor offences, you may be 'bound over' (you agree to the court not to carry out particular actions) or even conditionally discharged.
 A community rehabilitation order (formerly known as a probation order) may be given if you agree to be bound by it.
 This will be supervised by a probation officer and may include a condition that you accept treatment from a psychiatrist.

-A psychiatric report must be obtained before sentencing if the defendant 'is, or appears to be, mentally disordered', unless a report is considered unnecessary.
+A psychiatric report must be obtained before sentencing if the defendant 'is, or appears to' have a mental health problem, unless a report is considered unnecessary.
 If the Court is considering imposing a prison sentence, it must consider the effect such a sentence would have on your mental condition and on any available treatment (section 82 of the Powers of Criminal Courts [Sentencing] Act 2000).
 This may lead the Court to consider whether another option is more appropriate.

 The Court may order you to hospital (section 37).
-That is, if two registered medical practitioners agree you are suffering from mental disorder of a nature or degree, which makes it appropriate for you to be detained in hospital for medical treatment and if, in all the circumstances, that is the most appropriate way of dealing with your case.
+That is, if two registered medical practitioners agree you have a mental health problem of a nature or degree, which makes it appropriate for you to be detained in hospital for medical treatment and if, in all the circumstances, that is the most appropriate way of dealing with your case.

 The Court also has the power to impose a term of imprisonment, but with a direction that the person be transferred to hospital for immediate treatment (section 45A).